72 Lab report preparations

 D --> E(Write the lab report<br>#40;see next chapter#41;)

-• I’d like to have one day to go over everything again, with a particular focus on details I might have missed previously.
-E.g., I’ll check spellings, if all references are in APA style, if sentences are complete, if everything flows well, if tables and figures are numbered correctly. → Do this on 11/05.
+• Final Review: Imagine you’d like to have two days to go over everything again, with a particular focus on details you might have missed previously.
+E.g., check spellings, verify if all references are in APA style, ensure sentences are complete, confirm everything flows well, and check if tables and figures are numbered correctly. → Do this on 09/05 and 10/05.

 If there are key readings associated with the instructions, read these first.
 Make sure you understand the key points.
 Get an AI to explain things to you that you don’t understand, but seem relevant.